 - (a) Definitions.
 For purposes of this section, reference to one gender shall include the other, use of the plural shall include the singular, and use of the singular shall include the plural.
-The following definitions apply unless the context in which the word or phrase is used requires a different definition: - (1) Competitive Solicitation means a formal process by the City of Key West relating to the acquisition of goods or services, which process is intended to provide an equal and open opportunity to qualified persons and entities to be selected to provide the goods or services.
-Completive Solicitation shall include request for proposals ("RFP"), request for qualifications ("RFQ"), request for letters of interest ("RFLI"), invitation to bid ("ITB") or any other advertised solicitation. - (2) Cone of Silence means a period of time during which there is a prohibition on communication regarding a particular Competitive Solicitation. - (3) Evaluation or Selection Committee means a group of persons appointed or designated by the City to evaluate, rank, select, or make a recommendation regarding a Vendor or the Vendor's response to the official for the purposes of subsection (c) below.
+The following definitions apply unless the context in which the word or phrase is used requires a different definition: - of Key West relating to the acquisition of goods or services, which process is intended to provide an equal and open opportunity to qualified persons and entities to be selected to provide the goods or services.
+Completive Solicitation shall include request for proposals ("RFP"), request for qualifications ("RFQ"), request for letters of interest ("RFLI"), invitation to bid ("ITB") or any other advertised solicitation. - (2) Cone of Silence means a period of time during which there is a prohibition on communication regarding a particular Competitive Solicitation. - (3) Evaluation or Selection Committee means a group of persons appointed or designated by the City to evaluate, rank, select.